kekePower/museweb/README.md

 * **Single Binary** – Go-powered, ~7 MB static binary, no external runtime.
 * **Zero JS by Default** – Only the streamed HTML from the model is served; you can add your own assets in `public/`.
 * **Configurable via `config.yaml`** – Port, model, backend, prompt directory, and OpenAI credentials.
+* **Detailed Logging** – Comprehensive logging of prompt file loading and request handling for easy debugging.

 ---